 In the midst of this, the accompanying token, XRP, has usurped Ethereum into second place in the crypto index in terms of market value.
 At the time of writing, there are well over 40 billion XRP in circulation, with a market cap of over $15 billion.

-Meanwhile, IBM have worked on the launches of the IBM Food Trust and We.trade, the finance platform, over the last year.
+Meanwhile, IBM has worked on the launches of the IBM Food Trust and We.trade, the finance platform, over the last year.
 One of the most notable names to sign up to the food tracking system has been supermarket giant Carrefour, with others quick to follow as talk of blockchain’s ability to sure up supply chain integrity worldwide gathers pace.

 As far as We.trade goes, Deutsche Bank, HSBC, KBC, Natixis, Nordea, Rabobank, Santander, Société Générale and UniCredit have all contributed to the launch of the blockchain project.